-Although the Criteria focus on key performance results, these results by themselves offer little diagnostic value.
-For example, if some results are poor or are improving at rates slower than your competitors', it is important to understand why this is so and what might be done to accelerate improvement.
+Although the Criteria focus on key organisational performance results, these results by themselves offer little diagnostic value.
+For example, if some results are poor or are improving at rates slower than your competitors' or comparable organisations, it is important to understand why this is so and what might be done to accelerate improvement.

-The purpose of Process Items is to permit diagnosis of your organisation's most important processes-the ones that contribute most to organisational performance improvement and contribute to key business results.
+The purpose of Process Items is to permit diagnosis of your organisation's most important processes-the ones that contribute most to organisational performance improvement and contribute to key outcomes or performance results.
 Diagnosis and feedback depend heavily on the content and completeness of your Item responses.

 For this reason, it is important to respond to these Items by providing your key process information.
 Guidelines for organising and reviewing such information follow.